menu

 What Are Liquid Emotions Used For?

-Liquid Emotions can be used to instil Notable Passives onto Amulets.
-This means that players can allocate a single Notable Passive Point, from almost anywhere on the tree, without having to allocate the physical points usually required to do so.
+Liquid Emotions are found as rewards in Delirium encounters and can be used to Instil Notable Passives onto Amulets.
+This means that players can allocate a single Notable Passive Point, from almost anywhere on the Tree, without having to allocate the physical points usually required to do so.
 For example, a Ranger could allocate something like Sharpened Claw on the other side of the Passive Tree without having to use dozens of points to reach it.

 We have a full guide on Liquid Emotions that you can read here: PoE 2: Liquid Emotions and Amulet Anoints